oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 The intended relationship can be viewed objectively by looking at the regular practise of the principal and whether or not the principal issued a Form 1099-MISC.
 Or whether the worker requested a W-2 or W-4\.
 Jones v.
 C.I.R., 94 T.C.M.
 (CCH) 230 (Tax 2007).

 The above factors are weighed in a balancing test to see whether the facts show that the worker is an employee or independent contractor for the purpose of self-employment tax.
+If you have any questions about where you stand, contact a tax professional.

 <h3> What Types of Income Can Be Taxed Under Self Employment?</h3>